mlopez96/SAE_Solutions/lane_detection/README.md

-# Advanced_Lane_Keeping
+# Advanced_Lane_Detection
-This repository contains a ROS package that can be used to implement a lane keeping algorithm.
+This repository contains a ROS2 package that can be used to manipulate camera data to find out the geometric form of the lane lines to implement a simple lane keeping algorithm.

 Video demonstrating a vehicle completing a lap:
 [Insert video link here]